Tuna penning: Geography

 Large scale tuna penning production began in the 1980s off the coast of Canada.
 In the 1990s, the practice was moved over to Spain, and quickly spread through the Mediterranean.
 In the Mediterranean, the main producers are Italy, Malta, and Spain.
 Other tuna penning locations include Turkey, Croatia, Cyprus, Greece, Tunisia, and Libya.
 As of a 2010 census, there are over 60 tuna farms in the Mediterranean, with a total capacity of nearly 61,000 tons of tuna.

 Environmental impacts

 Tuna penning is faced with a multitude of controversy regarding the impact it has on the local marine environment.
 The largest concern in the Mediterranean is the local eutrophication of a naturally oligotrophic environment.
-Because the Mediterranean Sea is a naturally oligotrophic environment, the majority organisms living in the marine ecosystems of that area are not equipped to handle high levels of nutrients.
+Because the Mediterranean Sea is a naturally oligotrophic environment, the majority of organisms living in the marine ecosystems of that area are not equipped to handle high levels of nutrients.
 The rapid influx of nutrients that occurs from fish farming has adverse effects on the surrounding ecosystems for this reason.
 A large contribution of this eutrophication is an excess in feed used for the cages.
 An estimated 25% of fish feed is actually consumed by Tuna, with the remaining 75% sinking to the sea floor to decompose.
 This feed is high in organic material and nutrients that then get released into the surrounding environments.